 Depending on the type of construction and its requirements to meet various job applications, the Scaffolding structure varies.
 Broadly, the following scaffolding types are used in the construction industry:

 - Cantilever Scaffolding

 - Single Scaffolding

 - Steel Scaffolding

 - Kwikstage Scaffolding

-Cantilever scaffolding is widely used where the ground surface is not suitable for setting up of conventional scaffolding.
-Cantilever Scaffolding or needle scaffolding is highly effective when maintenance or construction is needed at great height or when the project has space constraints.
-A group of cantilever or needle beams are used to reinforce cantilever scaffolding.
+Cantilever scaffolding is widely used where the ground surface is not suitable for setting up conventional scaffolding.
+Cantilever Scaffolding or needle scaffolding is highly effective when maintenance or construction is needed at great heights or when the project has space constraints.
+A group of cantilever or needle beams is used to reinforce cantilever scaffolding.
 Cantilever scaffolding is also known as Single frame scaffolding.